Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 awe.
 Airplanes kept rolling in ... wave after wave.
 It must have been terrifying and mesmerizing.

-He had probably heard his parents discuss the war but did not believe that it would never come here.
+He had probably heard his parents discuss the war but did not believe that it would ever come to his home village.
 But now the planes were coming in faster than anyone could imagine.
 The planes where filled with soldiers coming to bring death to everyone that opposed them.
 The sky was filled with parachutes as the men raced toward the ground so that their work could begin.
 They were on a mission of great importance, creating a foothold for what to follow.

 As a boy of ten, Kimon could not understand the changes that were about to happen to his peaceful village home.
 But he knew it was bad ... really bad.
 It